 Where can I park at the various venues?

 Eau Claire Market provides plenty of above and below ground parking.
 Evening (starting at 5 p.m.) and weekend rates start at $3 for 2 hours or $5 for over 2 hours.
 Read this for more information about parking at Eau Claire Market.

 Globe Cinema street parking is available on 8 Ave and nearby streets and is free after 6 p.m. every day, and all day on Sundays.
 The Centennial Parkade located just behind Globe Cinema on 9 Ave offers evening (starting at 6 p.m.) and weekend rates of $2 (maximum amount charged).
 Read this for more information about parking at the Centennial Parkcade.
 Please note: To increase the security of vehicles at the Centennial Parkade, daily between 9:00 p.m. and 5:00 a.m. the parkade is accessible by buzzing-in to the dispatch at either of the 5 or 6 St lobby entrances.
 Dispatch is available 24hrs a day, 7 days a week.

 Are you looking for festival volunteers?

 Yes!
-If you’re interested in volunteering at the festival, volunteer registration will open in July 2017.
-If you have any questions about volunteering for the festival email email@example.com
+If you’re interested in volunteering at the festival, volunteer registration is now open!
+Click here to learn more.
+If you have any questions about volunteering for the festival email firstname.lastname@example.org

 How do I attend the festival as industry?